ag1737/Language-model/README.md

 Communicated my findings to my team and lead a discussion with members coming to a collaborative decision on what model to fine tune.

-Fine tuned A DeBERTA model for a sequence classifier, creating the companies first in house model.
+Fine tuned A roBERTa model for a sequence classifier, creating the companies first in house model.
 Fine tuning with Python, Pytorch, Hugging Face, and generating synthetic train and test data using ChatGPT, this resulting in a fine tuned model with a 92% accuracy of classifying prompts into industries.